swamp-lang/website/content/specification/_index.md

 ## Basic Types

-**Swamp** provides fundamental types for storing different kinds of data: Integers (Int) for whole numbers, Floating-point numbers (that in reference implementations are Fixed Point numbers) for decimal values, Booleans (Bool) for true/false conditions, and Strings (String) for text.
+**Swamp** provides fundamental types for storing different kinds of data: Integers (Int) for whole numbers, Floating-point numbers (that in reference implementations are Fixed Point numbers) for decimal values, Booleans (Bool) for true/false conditions, and Strings (String) for text, and Codepoint (u32) for characters.
+There is also Byte (8-bit) and Short (16-bit), but those are rarely used.

 ### Integers